Great Smoky Mountains National Park begins phased reopening

 GATLINBURG, Tenn.
-(WATE) — Great Smoky Mountains National Park began the first phase of it’s gradual reopening.
+(WATE) — The Great Smoky Mountains National Park began the first phase of it’s gradual reopening on Saturday.
 Visitors from all over the country flocked to the park for a change of scenery.

 Phase one includes the reopening of Newfound Gap, Little River, Cherokee Orchard, Laurel Creek, Cades Cove Loop, Lakeview Drive, and Deep Creek roads.
 Restrooms and picnic areas along the roads will be open as well.